alessandromeo/alessandromeo.github.io/cross-architecture.md

 ## Testing

-Leveraging the *Composition Chain*, it is possible to implement automated tests easily targeting any layer or level of the SW architecture.
+Leveraging the *Composition Chain* technique makes it possible to implement isolated automated test blocks, easily referencing any unit or group of layers without composition code duplication.

 Some examples about are shown in the following sub-sections.